kubero-dev/kubero/comparison.md

 The app should be able to deploy apps from git repositories.

 ### Autodeployment
-The app should listen to git pushes on a branch
+The app should listen to git pushes on a branch (webhooks)

 ### Pullrequest Apps
 Tha app should automaticly start a new app for every pull request.